ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 # Requirements

-- Python 3.8+ must be installed on the host system
+- [Python 3.8](https://www.python.org/downloads/release/python-380/) or higher must be installed on the host system.
+  - If installing Python 3.8 on Linux, follow the directions [here](https://tecadmin.net/install-python-3-8-ubuntu/)

 # Setup